vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/how-the-integration-protocol-between-vtex-and-antifraud-companies-works.md

 createdAt: "2022-12-07T17:09:28.603Z"
 updatedAt: "2022-12-07T18:17:43.140Z"
 ---
-## What is the Antifraud Provider Protocol?

-The Antifraud Provider Protocol is the integration protocol between VTEX and companies that provide antifraud services.
+The Anti-fraud Provider Protocol is the integration protocol between VTEX and companies that provide anti-fraud services.

 Through it, VTEX offers a public contract available to all providers that wish to integrate into our platform.
 As a result, providers become more autonomous regarding such integration.